codebrainz/geany-themes/README.markdown

 	$ geany -v
 	... debug output, possibly containing any problems with the mappings ...

-Then follow the 'Submitting your changes' section.
-Don't forget to delete the `.backup` file if you made one, before making a patch.
+When you are done making changes, follow the 'Submitting your changes' section.
+Don't forget to delete the `*.backup` file if you made one, before making a patch.

 ### Submitting your changes: ###